 For ideas, look at ads in non-fashion magazines, newspapers, and stock photography websites (and search for your type).
 You’re not going to re-create the ads you see, but they will give you a sense of wardrobe, location, and props and expressions to use.

 Since your new commercial photos won’t have any copy (words), each shot has to tell a story that is based on the props and your expression.
 Take your time and be creative in thinking of different scenarios.
 Do not pose for the camera like a model.
 Show a wide range of believable expressions and emotions for the different photos.
 Strong commercial photos that look like ads will give you your greatest chance for success.

 So what are the next steps to creating strong commercial photos after you’ve figured out your type and planned your photos around similar ads and stock photos?
 You need to find a number of photographers who are interested in testing, then interview them to find the one who’s best for you.
 Afterwards, ask the photographer and your agent for suggestions on which photos should be used on a website or on a composite sheet.

 And remember—have fun on the shoot!

 Got your photos ready?
 Check out our commercial audition listings!
-Also interested in pursuing acting as well?
-Watch the video below for advice on what makes a great headshot!

 The views expressed in this article are solely that of the individual(s) providing them,